- Created on the 15 February, 2017.

 Bodily fluids have been routinely measured for estriol (E3) in order to monitor and manage fetal well-being, particularly for high risk pregnant patients.
 There are also many advantages for measuring unconjugated E3 instead of total serum or urinary E3.
 Unconjugated E3 reflects more accurately the fetal outcome in diabetic pregnancies, its levels are not altered following certain antibiotics administration and the concentrations are free from effects which can be related to maternal hepatic or renal diseases.

 Due to the ranges for normal and abnormal serum conjugated E3 being relatively wide and overlap considerably, it is recommended that the patient is monitored frequently since a single E3 measurement will be of little value in order to establish any individual trend.
-This ELISA method uses a highly specific estriol antibody, together with the elimination of radioisotopes and the long shelf life of this product, this assay has become applicable to both large and small laboratories.
+The following ELISA assay uses a highly specific estriol antibody, together with the elimination of radioisotopes and the long shelf life of this product, this procedure has become applicable to both large and small laboratories.

-The minimum sensitivity detection limit of unconjugated estriol (free estriol) using this human free estriol ELISA kit was approximately 0.02 ng/ml.
-The dynamic assay range for this kit is 0.3 – 40.0 ng/ml.
+The minimum sensitivity detection limit of unconjugated estriol using current human free estriol ELISA kit was approximately 0.02 ng/ml.
+The dynamic range for this assay is 0.3 – 40.0 ng/ml.

 - Very low maternal serum unconjugated estriol and prenatal diagnosis of steroid sulfatase deficiency.
 Fetal Diagn Ther.
 (1995) 10 (2): 76-9.
 David M., et al.

 - Estrogens and the human male.
 Annu Rev Med.
 1(976) 27: 357-70.
 Review.
 Marcus R. and Korenman S.G.

 - Method comparison studies for prostate specific antigen and unconjugated estriol immunoassays.
 Clin Lab Sci.
 (2003) 16 (2): 94-8.
 Koenn M.E. and Ndah B.V.